daPhyre/Chloe.js/reference.md

 ## About

-COJSGE stands for Canvas Open JavaScript Game Engine.
-It is pronounced as COJ'SGE (Very similar to "coshge", with a soft g as in "get").

-COJSGE is intended to be a practical easy-to-use engine for developing games for desktop and mobile with HTML5 Canvas + JavaScript, but can also be used for any project using this technology.
-Current version is 1.0.
+Chloe.js is intended to be a practical easy-to-use engine for developing games for desktop and mobile with HTML5 Canvas + JavaScript, but can also be used for any project using this technology.
+Current version is 1.0.0.

 ## Use

-To start using COJSGE, you must start a new canvas, and put your code inside the `onReady` function.
-Next, there is an example with the most basic configuration of a code with COJSGE:
+To start using Chloe.js, you must start a new canvas, and put your code inside the `onReady` function.
+Next, there is an example with the most basic configuration of a code with Chloe.js:

 ```javascript
 var myCanvas=new Canvas();